kirillplatonov/shopify_graphql/README.md

 - Conventions for organizing Graphql code
 - ActiveResource-like error handling
 - Graphql and user error handlers
-- Auto-conversion of responses to OpenStruct
+- Auto-conversion of responses to Struct
 - Graphql webhooks integration for Rails
 - Wrappers for Graphql rate limit extensions
 - Built-in calls for common Graphql calls